speedyray/BlockchainGas/README.md

 Every Transaction which is a message sent from one account to another account on the Ethereum network costs gas.

 # Why the Ethereum blockchain needs gas?
-The Ethereum virtual machine is a computationally universal machine, a Turing complete machine that is limited by the amount of gas required to run any instruction.This means that infinite loops that can potentially result in denial of service attacks by hackers are not possible due to gas requirements.Soon the loops run out of gas or fuel.
+The Ethereum virtual machine is a computational universal machine, a Turing complete machine that is limited by the amount of gas required to run any instruction.This means that infinite loops that can potentially result in denial of service attacks by hackers are not possible due to gas requirements.Soon the loops run out of gas or fuel.
 The purpose of charging gas for transactions is to limit the amount of work that is needed